Coronavirus (COVID-19) Frequently Asked Questions

-Your child may be exempt from testing and quarantine when travelling with fully vaccinated adults, or they need to show a negative COVID-19 test result in order to be able to travel with you.
+Your child may be exempt from testing and quarantine when travelling internationally with fully vaccinated adults, or they may need to show a negative COVID-19 test result in order to be able to travel with you.
 Each country has different requirements and these are often dependant on the age of the child.
 Always check the entry requirements for the country you're visiting.

 It is possible, as no vaccine is 100% effective.
 Even if you have completed your course of vaccinations, you should continue to take recommended precautions during travel such as regular handwashing and physical distancing measures to avoid infection.
 Some people may still get COVID-19 despite being vaccinated, but the symptoms should be less severe.